Securities and Exchange Commission (“SEC” or “Commission”).

 4. When the Insurance Companies recapture the New Credit, they are merely retrieving their own assets, and the owner has not been deprived of a proportionate share of the applicable Account's assets, because his or her interest in the New Credit amount has not vested.
 With respect to New Credit recaptures upon the exercise of the free look privilege, it would be unfair to allow an owner exercising that privilege to retain a New Credit amount under an X Series Contract that has been returned for a refund after a period of only a few days.
 If the Insurance Companies could not recapture the New Credit during the free look period, individuals could purchase a contract with no intention of retaining it, and simply return it for a quick profit.
 Applicants also note that the contract owner is entitled to retain any investment gain attributable to the New Credit, even if the New Credit is ultimately recaptured.
 Furthermore, the recapture of New Credits if death or a medically-related surrender occurs within 12 months after the receipt of a New Credit is designed to provide the Insurance Companies with a measure of protection against “anti-selection.”
 The risk here is that an owner, with full knowledge of impending death or serious illness, will make very large payments and thereby leave the Insurance Companies less time to recover the cost of the New Credit, to their financial detriment.

-5. The recapture of the New Credit could be viewed as involving the redemption of redeemable securities for a price other than one based on the current net asset value of the Account.
+5. The recapture of the New Credit could be viewed as involving the redemption of redeemable securities for a price other than one based on the Start Printed Page 13049current net asset value of the Account.
 The recapture of the New Credit does not involve either of the evils that Rule 22c-1 was intended to address, namely: (i) The dilution of the value of outstanding redeemable securities of registered investment companies through their sale at a price below net asset value or redemption or repurchase at a price above it, and (ii) other unfair results, including speculative trading practices.

 6. Applicants also assert that the proposed recapture of the New Credit does not pose a threat of dilution.
 To effect a recapture of a New Credit, interests in an owner's account will be redeemed at a price determined on the basis of the current net asset value.
 The amount recaptured will equal the amount of the New Credit that the Insurance Companies paid out of their general account assets.
 Although the owner will be entitled to retain any investment gain attributable to the New Credit, the amount of that gain will be determined on the basis of current net asset value.
 Therefore, no dilution will occur upon the recapture of the New Credit.